de1chk1nd/F5k8sCalicoLab/docs/source/crd.rst

       * TLSProfile (TLSProfile is used to specify the TLS termination for a single/list of services in a VirtualServer Custom Resource. **TLS termination relies on SNI**)
       * TransportServer (The TransportServer resource exposes the **non-HTTP traffic** configuration for a virtual server address in BIG-IP)

-   For an overview about supported parameters and a link to the schema file, please check here 'here <https://clouddocs.f5.com/containers/latest/userguide/crd.html#id1>'_
+   For an overview about supported parameters and a link to the schema file, please check here `here <https://clouddocs.f5.com/containers/latest/userguide/crd.html#id1>`_

 Installation of Custom Ressource in k8s